PasswordVault/passwordvault/README.md

 You switch between filter and list views by pressing the leftmost button.

+For a more detailed account of the PasswordVault's usage, please check out [our wiki](https://github.com/PasswordVault/passwordvault/wiki/PasswordValue-Documentation.-Start-here!).

 The passwords are stored encrypted with the XXTEA algorithm.
 A simple python script is provided to create a file with encrypted passwords.

 ## How to prepare the password file